 Because her husband loves sailing, they have spent a lot of time on boats.
 A year ago they sold their big catamaran and bought a smaller boat to keep in the Sea of Cortez.
 Terry looks forward to early morning writing when she's aboard Otros Vientos.

-Terry's first Samuel Craddock novel, A Killing at Cotton Hill, came out in July 2013 and was named one of the top five debut mystery novels of 2013 by MysteryPeople.
-The Last Death of Jack Harbin is now available.
-Dead Broke in Jarrett Creek, the third in the Samuel Craddock series comes out October 7.
-Terry is finishing up edits for A Deadly Affair at Bobtail Ridge, fourth in series, which will come out in spring, 2015.
+Terry's first Samuel Craddock novel, A Killing at Cotton Hill, (July 2013) and was named one of the top five debut mystery novels of 2013 by MysteryPeople.
+The second in the series, The Last Death of Jack Harbin was named one of the top five mysteries of 2014 by the Library Association's Library Journal.
+Dead Broke in Jarrett Creek, the third in the Samuel Craddock series came out October 7, 2014, and Terry is busy reading at bookstores and libraries (see News/Events for details).
+Terry is finishing up edits for A Deadly Affair at Bobtail Ridge, fourth in series, which will come out April 7, 2015.